kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 the LLM towards understanding that it needs to transform its output to strip the ® character at the end of the brand names, which is useless for our graph downstream.
 Normally, you would handle special characters like this during the postprocessing stage by writing custom code (say in Pydantic), but BAML allows you to push some of this logic into the prompt itself.
+Because BAML _ensures types safety_ in the output, our level of confidence in the LLM's ability is higher.

 **To reiterate**: in BAML, functions are prompts, and classes are models (schemas).
 You then write tests that can be executed interactively or from the terminal to validate the structured output from the LLM.
 All of this is done in the comfort of the IDE, before you